 - Learn more about your rights and responsibilities with door-to-door sales contracts

-If you run into any problems with these types of contracts, please contact us by phone at 1.888.564.9963 or submit a complaint online.
+If you run into any problems with these types of contracts, please submit a complaint online.

 Check out our video below to find out what we’ve been hearing from consumers about this issue.
 We’ll also share some tips to help you avoid problems with these kinds of contracts.